Chester Rolling Mill: ABCD ships and Roach receivership

 On July 2, 1883, John Roach & Sons won the contracts for all four of the Navy's first steel ships—Atlanta, Boston, Chicago, and Dolphin—or the "ABCD ships", as they came to be known.
 The only bidder with his own steel mill, Roach was able to undercut the other bidders by a total of $270,000 on the price of steel alone.
 The final contracts were signed on July 23 and Roach began construction of the ships shortly thereafter.

 Roach was initially confident that he would have no difficulty supplying the steel for the four ships.
 To ensure the minimum of delay, he subcontracted with several other steel manufacturers, including the Norway Iron and Steel Company of South Boston, the Park Brothers' Black Diamond Works of Pittsburgh, and the Phoenix Iron Company of Phoenixville, Pennsylvania, for the supply of various steel parts.
 So exacting were the specifications however, that a third of all the parts produced were rejected by Navy inspectors, leading to cost overruns which eventually persuaded the subcontractors to renege on their agreements with Roach.
 Roach was left having to manufacture all the steel parts himself, although the situation was somewhat alleviated by the fact that another Roach company, the Standard Steel Casting Company, had recently begun production.

 Delays in production of the steel along with additional unexpected delays prolonged construction of the ships past the 1884 Presidential election, and by the time Roach was ready to deliver the first ship, Dolphin, the new Democrat administration of Grover Cleveland, who became President on March 4, 1885, hostile to the staunchly Republican Roach, had assumed office.
 In what many regarded as a politically motivated act, the new Cleveland administration found reasons to void Roach's contract for Dolphin.

 With another three Navy ships still unpaid for in his shipyard whose contracts might also be declared void, Roach was unable to secure loans to continue his business and was forced into receivership.
 In the subsequent liquidation of assets, the Chester Rolling Mill along with the rest of Roach's companies, with the exception of his Chester shipyard and the Morgan Iron Works in New York, were sold to pay off creditors.

 Later history

-After selling their shares in the company, Roach and his sons resigned from their positions in February 1886, and the Chester Rolling Mill appears to have been taken over by Roach's former partner Samuel A. Crozer, who became the company's new President.
+After selling their shares in the Chester Rolling Mill, Roach and his sons resigned from their positions in February 1886, and the mill appears to have been taken over by Roach's former partner Samuel A. Crozer, who became the company's new president.

-In 1890, the Mill was purchased by Samuel Taylor Wellman, becoming part of the Wellman Steel Company.
+In 1890, the mill was purchased by Samuel Taylor Wellman, becoming part of the Wellman Steel Company.
 This venture proved unsuccessful, and Wellman dispensed with his holdings in about 1896.